Lake Wanapitei: Geography

 The Lake Wanapitei impact, which created the crater lake, was estimated to have been formed 37.2 ± 1.2 million years ago during the Eocene period.
 A 2003 study proposed that the crater itself is between three and four kilometres in diameter, while also proposing that it may have been formed by large scale faulting.
 Another study in 2006 compared the crater to the Popigai, Chesapeake Bay, Mistastin and Haughton impact craters.

 The Wanapitei River flows through the lake, and the lake itself is located within the Lake Wanapitei Subwatershed of the Great Lakes Basin watershed.
 The subwatershed includes 174.6 km2 of forests, 148.44 km2 of lakes, and 28.86 km2 of wetlands.
 Within the subwatershed is the Wolf Lake Forest Reserve covering 40.99 km2 of old growth red pine forest.
 The reserve contains trees estimated to be around 300 years old.

 Human history

-Lake Wanapitei is part of the traditional territory of the Wahnapitae First Nation, a signatory to the Robinsion Huron Treat of 1850.
+Lake Wanapitei is part of the traditional territory of the Wahnapitae First Nation, a signatory to the Robinsion Huron Treaty of 1850.
 The fur trade and later logging brought Europeans to the region, with the towns of Boland's Bay and Skead settled on its southern shore.
 In the 1960s, six RCMP officers drowned in the lake during a training exercise.